tea2x/quantum-purse/README.md

 If you have no reference, `Sha2-256s` is a good starting point for maximum security.
 Alternatively, `Sha2-128s` or `Sha2-192s` offer weaker protection but may be suitable for less critical use cases.

-## Custom BIP39
+## Key Derivation & Mnemonic Backup Format
-Quantum Purse uses a custom BIP39 as the mnemonic seed backup format.
+Quantum Purse uses a simple custom deterministic key derivation scheme based on [Scrypt](https://en.wikipedia.org/wiki/Scrypt) and uses BIP39 as the mnemonic phrase backup format.
 See https://github.com/tea2x/quantum-purse-key-vault for more details.

 ## 73 CKB
 Due to the larger size of the [quantum resistant lock script](https://github.com/cryptape/quantum-resistant-lock-script):